Münchener Hypothekenbank

-Overview
+History

 The company was founded on December 2, 1896, as the Bavarian Agricultural Bank (Bayerische Landwirthschaftsbank) and was supported by the cooperative sector and the then Royal Bavarian state government under Prince Regent Luitpold.
 The Bavarian state granted non-interest-bearing capital of one million gold marks and an interest-bearing operating advance of one million gold marks as start-up capital.
 The Bayerische Landwirthschaftsbank was originally involved in the agricultural sector, but after the end of World War I it gradually expanded its business areas to become a generalist mortgage bank.
 In 1971 the company was therefore renamed and took its current name.

 The Münchener Hypothekenbank has a link to the House of Wittelsbach.
 In 1897, Prince Regent Luitpold allowed the bank to use the Bavarian royal crown in its seal.
 Until 2011, Max Emanuel, a member of the house, was deputy chairman of the bank's supervisory board.